a-b-street/abstreet/docs/design.md

 the way, but as soon as they start a turn, the car eagerly jumps ahead.

 ah no, it's because we use max_lookahead_dist in accel_to_follow, and the speed limit we assert is the old road's speed.

+## Peds warping bug

+ped 60
+goes from 631 (contraflow)

+at least make sure that the turn they execute is the one on the correct side...